 Example genogram

-Harry (represented by the green block) is a pupil at your school.
+Harry (represented by the green block) attends your setting.
 Through working with him, you have established who the adults are in his immediate family, going back to his mother’s parents.
 Each line in the genogram represents a generation, with all the children on the bottom line, the parent’s generation above them and the grandparent’s generation at the top of the diagram.
 Females are represented by circles, and males by squares.
 Click on the image to see a larger version.

 Initially, it may look confusing, but let’s break it down and look at what the individual parts of the genogram are telling us.